finicu212/ino-light-show/README.md

 - Connect on/off switches to pins 2, 3

-- Connect a buzzer to pin 13.
+- Connect a (dumb) buzzer to pin 13.

 - Connect leds to pins 7, 8, 9, 10, 11, 12